 This chapter provides information regarding each parameter's function.
-Each of this chapter's subsections provides information about a single parameter.
+Each chapter subsection provides information about a single parameter.

-Subsection numbering corresponds to the parameter numbering on the controller's label to make it easier to locate information about the parameter of interest.
+Subsection numbering corresponds to the parameter numbering on the governor's label to make it easier to locate information about the parameter of interest.
 For example: Parameter 6.
 PROPORTIONAL is described in subsection 3.6 (chapter 3 subsection 6).

-The following table lists each of the parameters and their default, minimum, and maximum values.
+The table below lists each of the parameters and their default, minimum, and maximum values.
 Note that several of the parameters have minimum and maximum values set by other parameters.
 Parameters listed in boldface are required settings for the controller.

 Note also that all Speed and Rate values are shown as magnetic pick-up Hertz values (parameters 2-5, 16-18, 28-31, 34).
-Changing the No. of Flywheel Teeth will cause different default values to be displayed based on the Hertz to RPM formula described in subsection 3.1.
+Changing the No. of Flywheel Teeth will cause different default values to be displayed based on the Hertz to RPM formula described in subsection 3.1 below.